RAM Requirements

 on the other hand, relies on operating system caches for improving the query performance of logs.
 When the system lacks free memory, querying logs leads to increased disk I/O.

-If you are experiencing slow responses and increased disk reads when metrics queries run, we suggest to dedicate some more RAM to Netdata.
+If you are experiencing slow responses and increased disk reads when metrics queries run, we suggest dedicating some more RAM to Netdata.

-We frequently see that the following strategy gives best results:
+We frequently see that the following strategy gives the best results:

 - Start the Netdata Parent, send all the load you expect it to have and let it stabilize for a few hours.
 Netdata will now use the minimum memory it believes is required for smooth operation.